AgileVentures/AgileVentures/JOINING_A_PROJECT.md

 So pull down the code and see if you can run the tests and app locally.
 Don't suffer in silence; if you get stuck on any part of install, or deployment then ask for help in the Slack chat room for the project, or open a GitHub issue.

+##When and how to reach out

 Having joined the slack channel for the relevant project, we encourage you to read everything that is taking place there, and joining in any [asynchronous voting](https://github.com/AgileVentures/AgileVentures/blob/master/ASYNC_VOTING.md) that's going on in the channel.
 Say hello in the chat and ask if there is any way you could help.

 Also, do join any open scrum/standup (hangout) that you see and say hi, ask if there is anything interested to work on.
 Scrums are also pair hookup sessions where the scrum master will try and hook you up with a pair partner if you want one.

+##Reading the project documentation

 It certainly doesn't hurt to read all the documentation associated with the project, in particular the user stories in any feature tests.
+In reality the project documentation may well be out of date, and possibly contain inaccurate information.
+This is a problem with documentaiton that is not executable.
+It has to be manually checked for accuracy, and not every project has the resources to be continually checking their documentation for accuracy.
+Executable documentation such as Cucumber scenarios has the advantage of being checked by test runs, but there's still no 100% guarantee.
+If you ever find inaccurate, unhelpful or out-of-date documentation for a project, please highlight it to the project maintainers.
+If possible please submit a pull-request to the documentation to fix the issue you encountered and the project managers will be very pleased if you can help then with the burden of maintaining the project documentation

+##Contacting the project manager

 One of the key things is to try and make contact with the "project managers" for each project.
 Here are some of the PMs for recently active projects: